-Our Designated Safeguarding Lead is Mrs Alison Bellingham (Headteacher).
-Our Deputy Designated Safeguarding Leads are Mrs Victoria Rowley (EYFS and KS1 Lead) and Mrs Nicola Folkman (Finance/Office Manager).
-The Governor with responsibility for safeguarding in our school is Julia Preston.
+Our Designated Safeguarding Lead is Mrs Gillian Fraser (Headteacher).
+Our Deputy Designated Safeguarding Lead is Mrs Nicola Folkman (Finance/Office Manager).
+The Governor with responsibility for safeguarding in our school is Judith Baldwin.

 Outside office hours call the Emergency Duty Team on 0800 833 408

 Whilst lots of parents and carers really enjoy seeing photos and videos of their children’s school life, we are very mindful of our duty of care towards all our pupils.
 We take the issue of safeguarding very seriously and this includes the use of photographic and video images.

 Any photographs or videos taken by parents, carers and relatives at school productions, sports days or other events are for the enjoyment of individual families only.
 They must not be used in any way that could potentially place a child at risk.
 This would include publishing images in any form of print or on the internet including social networking sites.
 This is emphasised before concerts and shows etc. and where practical a record of parents and relatives taking photographs or videos is made.